SRavit1/Guacamole/README.md

 # Node.js Web App

 This web app was created for the purpose of serving as a cloud-based IDE.
 Node.js is used to handle requests made by the client to the server.
+Feel free to try out and modify the code!

 ## Architecture